RadoslavGenov/Radoslav-Genov-employees/README.md

 ### `npm start`

+Running tests:

+### `npm run test`

 I decided to use React with Typescript for the task, since I am most familiar with React as view library, but I am open to learning anything new :) I initially created the app with CRA, and then ejected it deciding to integrate build tool Vite JS.
+As a testing tool I use jest.

 The jist functions and utils to the solution of the task are located in the utils/ folder.
 I will go through them and explain what they each do.
 I have also added a mock/employees.csv file as to what the app would expect for input (the same as in project requirements).